minkaotic/front-end-notes/notes/Accessibility.md

   - fieldsets should not be nested within each other
 - The `for` attribute of a `<label>` needs to match the `id` attribute of the `<input>` in order to properly associate the two.
 This also increases the area that can be interacted with, meeting the WCAG's call for generous target sizes.
 - Use pre-defined input `type` attributes where appropriate, e.g. `type="email"` or `type="tel"`
+- **`placeholder` gotchas:**
+  - don't use placeholder text instead of labels, as it disappears once the user starts typing, and can cause users to lose track of which field they were filling out
+  - don't use placeholder text to contain instructions, for the same reason - put these in a separate text element (such as `<p>`) instead, which can be associated with the input it describes via an `aria-describedby` attribute
-- `placeholder`s can cause colour contrast issues (two light and they will be hard to see, too dark and they will look like filled in text).
-Consider using input masks instead to suggest how a field's content should be formatted.
+  - placeholders can cause colour contrast issues (two light and they will be hard to see, too dark and they will look like filled in text)
+  - consider using input masks instead of placeholders to demonstrate to users how a field's content should be formatted.
 - See *[HTML Notes > forms & inputs](https://github.com/minkaotic/front-end-notes/blob/master/notes/HTML-Notes.md#forms--inputs)* for further notes about HTML forms.

 **Example form**